allwefantasy/byzer-agent/README.md

 ---

 Byzer-Agent is an distributed agent framework for LLM.
 It is designed to be easy to use, easy to scale, and easy to debug.
-It is built on top of Ray, a high-performance distributed execution framework.
+It is built on top of Ray, developed from [autogen](https://github.com/microsoft/autogen), a high-performance distributed execution framework.

 The code of Byzer-Agent is under the project [Byzer-LLM](https://github.com/allwefantasy/byzer-llm).
 So this project is just a document project.